 For expert users, who are familiar with the theoretical background of scintillometry, the spectral filter functions are plotted on the Spectral Filters & Weighting Functions page for information purpose.
 The plot shows that the maximum of the LAS fluctuation spectrum is in the order of a few hundred wave numbers while the MWS scintillation spectrum cuts off below 30 wave numbers.
 In order to capture the full scintillation information, the MWS samples the LAS signal with 1 kHz sampling rate.

-From the spectral filter function plot, it can also be seen that the MWS must be more sensitive than a LAS because its filter function peaks about one order of magnitude below the LAS filter curve.
+The spectral filter function plot shows that the MWS must be more sensitive than a LAS, because its filter function peaks about one order of magnitude below the LAS filter curve.
 The scintillation signal level rises with increasing path length.
-In order to run the MWS efficiently, the minimum path length should be around 1000 m, depending on the evapo-transpiration level.
-The lower the evapo-transpiration, the longer is the required path length in order to achieve a sufficient signal to noise ratio.
+In order to run the MWS efficiently, the minimum path length should be around 1000 m, depending on the evapotranspiration level.
+The lower the evapotranspiration, the longer is the required path length in order to achieve a sufficient signal to noise ratio.

 Another important parameter for the heat flux data analysis is the effective signal path height above ground.
 The computation of effective height requires the knowledge of the sensitivity weighting functions along the signal path.
 These functions are also plotted on the Spectral Filters & Weighting Functions page.